GarethRichards/ml-linalg/LINALG_BOOST_UBLAS.md

         }
     }
 ```

-## Final thoughts
+# Final thoughts
-It's exciting that C++ will soon get a basic linear algebra package out of the box. `std::linalg` package provides the programmer with a variety of execution contexts, memory can be optimised thanks to its integration with the `mspan` class and should a faster BLAS library exist you can switch to using it.
+I hope this brief introduction to `std::linalg` has shown you how to exciting new C++26 features.
+The `std::linalg` package allows you to perform the calculations on various calculation contexts and using `mspan` memory usage and optimisation is under the control of the programmer.

+Personally I'd like to see many more examples of machine learning algorithms implemented using `std::linalg`.

-## Further reading
+# Further reading
-### Neural Networks
+## Neural Networks
 If you want to learn more about Machine learning I can recommend the following resources
 [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen
 [But what is a neural network? | Chapter 1, Deep learning](https://youtu.be/aircAruvnKk?si=50XAeNALzkgLZAps) by 3Blue1Brown
-### BLAS
+## BLAS
 [stdBLAS](https://github.com/kokkos/stdBLAS)
 [std::linalg](https://en.cppreference.com/w/cpp/numeric/linalg) from cpp reference
 [boost:ublas](https://www.boost.org/doc/libs/1_84_0/libs/numeric/ublas/doc/)